PrinceOkunade/Stock-Price-Predictor/README.md

 ## Disclaimer

-This is an **educational project**, not financial advice.
+This is a **project**, not financial advice.
 Past performance does not guarantee future results.
 Do not use these predictions to make real trading decisions.

 ## License